krixi/remud/README.md

 - [bevy_ecs](https://bevyengine.org/)
 - [rhai](https://rhai.rs/)

-Docs for this project are built using [Hugo](https://gohugo.io/) - to view them locally, install Hugo and run:
+Docs for this project are built using [Hugo](https://gohugo.io/) and are available on [GitHub Pages](https://siler.github.io/remud).
+To view them locally, install Hugo and run:

 ```shell
 cd docs